-- To receive, consider and adopt the Audited Accounts together with the Directors' and Auditor's reports thereon for the year ended June 30, 2021. - To approve as recommended by Directors, the payment of Cash Dividend @ 20% i.e. Rs.
-2/- per share for the year ended June 30, 2021. - 3.
-To appoint audit or soft the Company and fix their remuneration. - 4.
-To transact any other business with the permission of the Chair.
+- To receive, consider and adopt the Audited Accounts together with the Directors' and Auditor's reports there on for the year ended June 30, 2022 - 2.
+To appoint auditors of t the Company and fix their remuneration. - 3.
+To transact any other business with the permission of the Chair

-Lahore 30 September, 2021 By Order of the Board Company Secretary
+Lahore 21 September, 2022 By Order of the Board Company Secretary